rlucente-se-jboss/salute-demo-standalone/README.md

     curl -s http://MY_SERVER:5000/v2/_catalog | jq

-The fourth script builds the [How's My Salute](https://github.com/tedbrunell/HowsMySalute) demo as a containerized application.
+The fourth script builds two versions of the [How's My Salute](https://github.com/tedbrunell/HowsMySalute) demo as containerized applications.
 The Army version is tagged as `prod` with the intent of moving that tag from one version to another to trigger application updates on the RHEL host.
 This is discussed later.